 With the internet in play, young Arabs have shifted their focus to Netflix.
 This year, some of the region’s biggest names are starring in series on the streaming service.
-As for Arab moms, one particular genre has taken the reigns in recent years: Turkish dramas
+Not to mention the obsession with the superstars behind the screen; Burcu Özberk, Hande Erçel & Aras Bulut İynemli for example.
+As for Arab moms, one particular genre has taken the reigns in recent years: Turkish dramas.

 To give you an idea what they’re all about, MILLE dives into the world of the Arabic-dubbed series that captured our mother’s hearts.